Succeed as a faculty member here at Tallahassee Community College.

 - Provide a tied of financial rewards to adjunct faculty who develop, implement, evaluate, and revise professional growth plans

-Meetings for the Fall 2018 AFAP schedule will be Thursday nights from 6 - 8 p.m. in FPAC 216:
+Meetings for the Spring 2019 AFAP schedule will be Monday nights from 6 - 8 p.m. in FPAC 216:

 Additionally, assignments will be facilitated and submitted online via Canvas.